3770 Las Vegas Blvd S, Las Vegas, NV

 Several casual, indoor/outdoor eateries have been constructed as part of a pedestrian-oriented experience along Monte Carlo's Strip-facing facade.
 This includes the rollicking Double Barrel Roadhouse, which offers live music and the sexy "DB Girls."
 Its drinks menu is also packed with a wide range of spirits, cocktails, wines and craft beers.
 Yusho by Chicago chef Matthias Merges serves Japanese-inspired street food like noodles and steamed buns as well as beers and a sake selection, and 800 Degrees Pizzeria has fired up its oven to prepare delicious thin-crust pizzas.
 There's also a Sambalatte coffee shop, and you can get inventive ice creams and sorbets at BLVD Creamery.
 A rotating roster of live bands, solo musicians and street performers appear on the plaza daily from late afternoon until late night.

-In addition, MGM Resorts has begun construction on an 8-acre dining and entertainment district called The Park in the street between Monte Carlo and New York-New York.
-The Park will not only house more casual eateries and bars, but it will also connect to a new 20,000-seat arena being developed in partnership with AEG.
-Elements of The Park will begin to appear throughout 2015, with the arena scheduled to open in 2016.
+In addition, guests are a quick walk away from the six-acre dining and entertainment district called The Park in the street between Monte Carlo and New York-New York.
+The Park houses casual eateries and bars and also connects to the 20,000-seat T-Mobile Arena in partnership with AEG.

 Visitors who want a really cool nightlife experience can stop by the Minus5 Ice Bar.
 The bar is made entirely of Canadian ice.
 There are ice sofas, ice sculptures, ice walls and even ice cups.
 Ignite Lounge is another hip spot featuring sexy cocktails, LED color-changing lights and deep red-tinted doors.